HCMID/astronomy/docs/images.md

 ## Aratus Latinus

 -  MS Paris, BnF Lat.
 12957.
-Pdf split into pages.
+(Pdf split into pages, tifs being made on hpcc.uh.edu.)

 ### Hipparchus, *Commentary on the "Phaenomena" of Aratus and Eudoxus*